 STRESS LESS

-During this interactive presentation, participants will gain a better understanding of the stress response, the positive and negative effects of stress, and the influence of the mind/body connection to stress management.
-Students will participate in discussion and activities to help them better understand causes of stress, how to identify stress warning signs, and how to utilize different coping techniques and resources.
+During this interactive workshop, participants will gain a better understanding of the stress and relaxation response, positive and negative effects of stress and the influence of the mind/body connection in regard to stress management.
+Students participate in discussion and activities to help them better understand causes of stress, how to identify stress warning signs and how to utilize different coping techniques and resources.

 Facilitators: Health Education and Prevention Staff